-And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; 4 and perseverance, proven character; and proven character, hope; 5 and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.
-6 For while we were still helpless, at the right time Christ died for the ungodly.
-7 For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
-8 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
+And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.
+For while we were still helpless, at the right time Christ died for the ungodly.
+For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
+But God demonstrates his own love toward us, in that while we were yet sinners, Christ died for us.

 These are ways of knowing you are loved by the use of argument.
 And that is important.
 We need to see these things and use them as part of our arsenal in our fight of faith.
 But that is not what Romans 5:5 is talking about.
 Romans 5:5 says that “hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.”
 This experience of God’s love for us is not mainly a logical inference.
 It is something poured out.
 It is something felt in the heart.
 Known in the way the heart knows.